HERMINDERSINGH1234/HERMINDERSINGH1234/README.md

 ![asf](https://user-images.githubusercontent.com/48166328/87433509-02119980-c607-11ea-8285-f1136a57d3d2.gif)

 ## Hey all :wave:
-This is Venkata Sreeram, a Jr.Data Analyst specilized in Python.
+This is Herminder Singh, a software engineer.
 I am also a Front-End Developer, Web Designer.
 A python developer as well.

-I'm an Enthusiastic ✨**Machine-learning Engineer**✨
+I'm an Enthusiastic ✨**Machine-learning Engineer and Android Development**✨

 ## About Me: